Grégoire Saucy

-Grégoire Matthieu Saucy (/fr/; born 26 December 1999) is a Swiss racing driver who competes in the FIA World Endurance Championship for United Autosports.
+Grégoire Matthieu Saucy (/fr/; born 26 December 1999) is a Swiss racing driver who competes in the European Le Mans Series for United Autosports.

 Saucy won the 2021 Formula Regional European Championship with ART.

 Junior career

 V de V Challenge Monoplace

 Saucy's first year in single seaters was in 2016 when he drove RC Formula and later GSK Grand Prix in the V de V Challenge Monoplace.
 The three podiums Saucy scored on his way to fourth in the championship were all second places in the three races at Circuit de Nevers Magny-Cours.